 11. Keep the summer fun going with a bubble refill station.

-With spring and summer come, butterfly catchers, lemonade stands, and my favorite: bubble-blowing contests!
+With spring and summer coming, butterfly catchers, lemonade stands, and my favorite: bubble-blowing contests.
 Use laundry detergent bottles with push dispensers and fill them with bubble solution.
-Then, leave outside for the kids to refill when their little bottles are empty.
+Then leave it outside for the kids to refill when their little bottles are empty.

-- Two tablespoons liquid dish soap (Dawn works best)
+- 2 tablespoons liquid dish soap (Dawn works best)

-This recipe will make about one cup of solution.
+This recipe will make about 1 cup of solution.
 You can multiply the ingredients to make more.
 Next, it’s time to mix up the solution.